Tiffceet/BookRentalPOS/README.md

 The built jar will then be located in `jdk11-pom/target/BookRentalPOS-JRE11+.jar`

-First make sure your JAVA_HOME is pointing to JDK 1.8

-Then in the working directory, do `mvn clean package`

-The built jar will then be located in `target/bookrentalpos-1.0-jar-with-dependencies.jar`

 ## To run

 In the `target` directory, do `java -jar bookrentalpos-1.0-jar-with-dependencies.jar`